botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 {{< /callout >}}

 A Custom Command's **name** (**2**), conversely, is defined by the user.
-It is an optional argument that can be used to identify the command in the control panel and with the `CustomCommands` command.
+It is an optional argument that can be used to identify the command in the control panel and with the `/customcommands list` command.
 Max 100 characters.

 ### Triggers